Venumurala91/Machine_learning/ML_Class_Notes_27-09-2025.md

 An introduction to one of the simplest and most widely used regression algorithms.

+Linear Regression is a supervised learning algorithm used to predict a continuous value (like price, temperature, or marks) based on one or more input features.

 Linear regression models the relationship between a dependent variable (`y`) and one or more independent variables (`x`) by fitting a linear equation to the observed data.

 -   **Simple Linear Regression Formula:** `y = mx + c`